 Best things to do in Centro Historico, Mexico City

-- Zocalo – Mexico’s main square, Zocalo is home to Templo Mayor, Metropolitan Cathedral, and Palacio Nacional where you can find a house museum of Benito Juarez, the first indigenous president of Mexico, as well as Gardens of Empress and ruins of pyramids that rest underneath this building.
+- Zocalo – Mexico’s main square, Zocalo is home to Templo Mayor, Metropolitan Cathedral, and Palacio Nacional where you can find a museum of Benito Juarez, the first indigenous president of Mexico, Gardens of Empress and ruins of pyramids that rest underneath this building.

-- Palacio De Bellas Artes – One of the best museums in Mexico City.
+- Palacio De Bellas Artes – One of top attractions in Mexico Cty.
 Here you will find rotating exhibits as well as murals of Diego Riviera, one of the most famous Mexican artists.

-- Casa De los Azulejos – If you are looking for a perfect insta shot, head to Casa De Los Azulejos, located across the road from Palacio De Bellas Artes.
+- Casa De los Azulejos – If you are looking for a perfect insta shot, head to Casa De Los Azulejos across the road from Palacio De Bellas Artes.
 This historic building features white and blue tiles and also has an upscale restaurant inside.

 - Parque Alameda Central – Adjacent to Palacio De Bellas Artes, Parque Alameda Central is a sprawling park with gorgeous sculptures and fountains where you can take a break after exploring Zocalo.
 From March through April, you can also see the blossoming jacaranda trees that come out in stunning purple color.

 - Barrio Chino – Do you know that Mexico City has its own China town?
-While it’s not as big as the famous China towns in the United States, this barrio (or neighborhood) is a great place to try Chinese food, grab some souvenirs and take colorful photos.
+This barrio (or neighborhood) is a great place to try Chinese food, grab some souvenirs and take colorful photos.

 - Torre Latinoamericana – One of the top landmarks that define the Mexico City skyline.
 This 44-story skyscraper miraculously survived two earthquakes, one in 1985 and another one in 2017.
 When you get to the top, you will be treated to incredible panoramic views of the city below you.
 I recommend coming here for the sunset.